 The following day we were up in Glen Head on the North Shore visiting my cousins Ronnie and Roger, and telling stories about the family.
 We had subs for lunch and ate outside in her beautiful yard.
 Roger build a car out of locker scraps and the boys were driving it around the neighborhood.
 Such a fun afternoon!
 Great to see family and reminisce, looking at pictures and laughing about the good old times.

 My cousin/ girlfriend Rochelle and I caught a comedy club in the city.
-So I took the train from the seafood station and got off at Penn station where I met up with Rochelle and we went together up to 78th St. to the stand up New York comedy club.
+I took the train from the Seafood station and got off at Penn station, where we met up and we went together up to 78th St. to the Stand Up New York comedy club.
 A good friend of mine recommended the place as his sister was a comedian there.
 We seriously laughed for hours with tears coming out of our eyes!
 What a great night.
 There was pizza for dinner before catching the train back home.
 It was a late night.
 Thankfully the trains run late.
 The LIRR is such an easy way to travel.
 When so many of us are going into the city it is more economical to drive, but for just myself this was the cheapest and fastest method.
 And very safe.

 The next day I wanted to take the kids down a memory lane walk.

 So we drove up to Oyster Bay and went by my grandmothers house, my house I grew up in, and of course we got Chinks as well as Nino's!
 We were so full!
 Best food ever.
 We drove through Roosevelt Park and made our rounds there.
 All the memories of my childhood came back and it was strange to see how much things have changed.

 On to the biggest part of this adventure - and one we had NEVER yet done.
 This was my wish list item.
 I wanted to see it...
 I wanted to know what is was really like up close and personal.